I’ve written a lot about the benefits of tax-advantaged accounts and why they are especially beneficial for people planning on retiring early.

 The pros of this method are:

-- You can minimized your taxes because you can choose which years you do the conversion based on your income in those years.
+- You can minimize your taxes because you can choose which years you do the conversion based on your income in those years.
 If your income is low enough, you could potentially execute tax-free conversions, which would mean you will never have to pay any tax on that money!

 - If you don’t need to use the money, you can leave the conversions in your Roth to grow tax free until you do need to use them.